Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 - Address neuroinflammation and VEGF (common in long-term CIRS) using therapies like intranasal VIP.

-What most websites don’t tell you is that skipping steps—or self-medicating with binders—can worsen symptoms.
+Now that the Shoemaker Protocol is becoming more well known, there are many non-certified practitioners that use one or more of these steps when treating CIRS patients.
+However, what they don’t realize is that skipping steps can worsen symptoms.
 That’s because the immune system remains dysregulated until inflammation is corrected at the cellular level.
 It’s like trying to drain a flooded basement while the pipes are still leaking.

 The Role of Neuroinflammation in CIRS